Use die casting to create higher volumes of complex-shaped

 HLH offer pressure die casting services which is great for manufacturing higher volumes of metal parts in aluminium, zinc or magnesium.
 HLH manufactures high quality die cast tools, offer precision die casting and post process machining and finishing options.

 Die casting is the manufacturing process of choice when producing high volumes of relatively complex metal parts.

-Similar to injection moulding but for metals, a mould tool is first manufactured by HLH’s highly skilled toolmakers and engineers.
-This is then installed on a die casting press and molten metal is injected under pressure into the tool cavity.
-The parts can then be finished in a range of ways including powder coating and anodising.
+A mould tool is first manufactured by HLH’s highly skilled toolmakers and engineers.
+It is then installed on a die casting press and molten metal is injected under high pressure into the tool cavity.
+The parts can then be finished in a range of ways including powder coating and anodizing.

 Die Casting vs Metal Injection Moulding

 Metal injection moulding, or MIM, is intricate and requires several steps to create parts.
 It is well suited for small intricate parts and large volume manufacturing.
 In comparison, die casting, has fewer steps and is economically feasible for smaller and larger runs when compared with MIM.
 It is used for creating larger geometrically complex components.